catherinetkl/Programming-knowledgehut/programming-basics/linux_commands.md

    inode #200 <------ softlink1
    inode #300 <------ softlink2
 ```
+The file and shortcut share the same content\
+If you modify the content of the shortcut, changes will be applied to the content of the file\
+If you delete the shortcut, only the reference to the first inode is deleted, contents of the file on disk won't be lost\
-If we delete or move the original file, softlinks will not work properly (AKA Hanging links)!\
+If you delete or move the original file, softlinks will not work properly (AKA Hanging links)!\
-If we change the name of the original file, all the soft links for that file become dangling i.e. they are worthless now.
+If we change the name of the original file, all the soft links for that file become dangling\
+i.e. they are worthless since the symbolic link loses reference to the first inode, unable to read file (consequence)

-Hard link is different name of the original file (Like a duplicate copy of the original file)\
+Hard link is different name of the original file (But you are directly manipulating the file)\
 Having same file size as original file\
 We cannot create a hard link for a directory to avoid recursive loops\
 Inode number of hardlink is the EXACTLY SAME as the original file